frictionlessdata/website-old/guides/using-data-packages-in-python.md

 ---
-title: Quick Start in Python
+title: Using Data Packages in Python
 redirect_from:
-  - ./working-with-tabular-data-packages-in-python/
+  - /guides/quick-start-in-python/
 ---

 This tutorial will show you how to install the Python libraries for